Ma is one of the most honored and celebrated musicians of our

 In addition to classroom residencies, VSAM provides professional development opportunities for classroom teachers, special educators, arts specialists, and parents.
 In 1991, VSAM published the Multi-Arts Resource Guide and Companion Videos, currently being used by hundreds of teachers throughout Massachusetts and other parts of the United States.

 VSAM works closely with many cultural organizations as they seek to do a better job of making both facilities and programs more accessible.
 VSAM training sessions for cultural organizations include Marketing to People with Disabilities, Americans with Disabilities Act Compliance for Cultural Organizations, and Program Development to Creatively Involve People with Disabilities.
-In partnership with the Massachusetts Cultural Council, VSAM administers the ADA Mini-Grant Program, which offers incentive grants to cultural organizations to make their programs more accessible.
+In partnership with the Mass Cultural Council, VSAM administers the ADA Mini-Grant Program, which offers incentive grants to cultural organizations to make their programs more accessible.

 Hudson Area Arts Alliance